 Poor brushing and flossing habits

-In the grand scheme of dental health, brushing and flossing ranks much lower than proper diet in order of importance.
+In the grand scheme of dental health, brushing and flossing rank much lower than proper diet in order of importance.
 That may be good news for kids who aren’t brushing and flossing as often as they should—but who are still eating the right foods (and avoiding the wrong ones).

 Kids are kids, though, and no one’s diet is perfect.
 So in that case, it’s very important that kids develop proper dental hygiene habits from an early age.